-Ya Libnan
+Protesters reject Aoun’s speech, block roads after he urged them to go home

 Update 2 : The victim is reportedly a member of the Shouifat municipality and was shot by a person who wore an army uniform but was driving a civilian car.
 Abu Fakhr is reportedly a PSP member and PSP leader Walid Jumblatt accompanied by many of his supporters rushed to the Kamal Jumblatt Hospital in Shouifat as soon as he learned about the shooting.

 Jumblatt told his supporters that showed up in front of the hospital that he contacted the Army chief and the army chief of staff .
-Our only choice is the state he told them and called for calm
+Our only choice is the state he told them and called for calm.

+Update 3: The person that shot and killed Abu Fakhr was identified as Charbel Hujail .
+He is an army intelligence office who and body guard General Nidal Dao .
+The Lebanese army reported that Hujail gave himself up to the army and was arrested and being interrogated.

 Ya Libnan / Agencies